n8kowald/php-classes/README.md

 PHP Classes
 ===========

-## Goodreads.class.php
-Class to get books from a Goodreads user and shelf.
+### goodreads/Goodreads.class.php
+Displays a user's Goodreads books.
+Customise by: user id, shelf, no shown, format them how you like.